sh-vp/Server-Optimize/README.md

 - Fix Dns Nameservers !

+- NetScan protection !

-- Block Local Ip's For Control Netscan Attack !
+- Block Torrent Access !

-- Enable BBR !
+- Enable BBR V3 !

 #Copy Below Code and Paste it on Your Server :